pretix/pretix-docs/docs/topics/products.md

-# Product structure guide
+# Product structure

 A product is anything sold via pretix: tickets, gift cards, conference t-shirts and so on. pretix offers you almost unlimited possibilities for configuring and structuring products.
-This article guides you through the basic process of creating a product and explain how to implement a complex product structure with some of the more advanced features of pretix.
+This article guides you through the basic process of creating a product and explains several practical applications of some of the more advanced features of pretix.

 ## Prerequisites